RP2040 MicroPython: Making a Web Server

 Version 6

-While I was happy with the capability of version 5, I believed the code was a bit cumbersome.
+While I was happy with the capability of version 5, I found the code was becoming cumbersome.
 I also found a new css template which was more representative what I wanted.
 To resolve the first issue, I changed the four lists with a common index to a class.
 This provided a stronger basis of self-documentation and the code would scale more easily.
 Using a class helped to simplify the code, however the code control_led() still seems a bit clunky, due to the HTML POST operation.

 I saw another minimum css file called mvp.css.
 In the case of mvp.css, it was described specifically to provide the basis of a minimum-viable-product type website.
 Which is precisely what I have with this site.
 It is a bit more opinionated, however, seems easier to adjust than marx.css.